solo-io/gloo/docs/content/guides/graphql/stitching.md

   "GetProduct": {
     "name": "Narnia",
     "seller": {
-      "username": "akeith"
+      "userId": 346
     }
   }
 }
 {{< /tab >}}
 {{< /tabs >}}

-What if a client wants the full name of the seller for a product, instead of the username?
+What if a client wants the full name of the seller for a product, instead of the user ID?
 Given the product ID, the client cannot get the seller's full name from the product service.
 However, the full name of any user _is_ provided by the user service.

 ## Stitching together the services